cyberfl-soc/socap-console/README.md

 - **Timestamp Converter:** Convert between epoch timestamps and human-readable formats.
 Auto-detects input format.
 All conversions shown simultaneously.

 ## Setup
-1. Add bookmark for `file:///<path to socap-console folder>/index.html`.
+1. Add a bookmark for `file:///<path to socap-console folder>/index.html`.
 2. In browser settings, add a 'pop-ups and redirects' exception for `file:///<path to socap-console folder>/index.html`.

     - Chrome: